 There is a difference between a joint account holder, a supplementary account holder, and an authorized user on an accident.
 The terms of the credit agreement define the roles and liability for each person.

 A joint account holder promises to pay the debt if the other account holder does not pay the debt.
 The joint account holder is equally liable because the account is in the names of both parties.
-As explained above, a supplementary account holder may or may not be liable for the debt, depending on the terms of the agreement.
+As explained above, a supplementary account holder may or may not be liable for the debt.
+This depends on the terms of the agreement.

 However, an authorized user is a person that an account holder grants the authority to use the account.
 The authorized user cannot change the account in any way and is not responsible for payments on the account.
 Therefore, if the account holder files for bankruptcy relief, the creditor cannot collect the debt from the authorized user.
 Also, the bankruptcy filing should not impact an authorized user’s credit score.

 Even so, it may be a good idea to remove authorized users from credit accounts before filing the bankruptcy case.
 Removing the authorized user can avoid any errors on his or her credit report that would need to be corrected.
-Often, creditors incorrectly report the status of a credit account on an authorized user’s credit report, which can be frustrating and time-consuming to correct.
+Often, creditors incorrectly report the status of a credit account on an authorized user’s credit report.
+This can be frustrating and time-consuming to correct.

 7) How Do Credit Reports And Scores Work If One Spouse Files Without the Other Spouse?